 “The macula is the area of the retina that allows us to see 20/20,” says Maria Richman, OD, spokeswoman for the American Optometric Association.
 “It is the small and highly sensitive part of the retina that’s responsible for detailed central vision.
 The macula allows one to appreciate detail and perform tasks that require central vision, such as reading.”

-The macula makes it possible for us to see in great detail while the rest of the retina provides peripheral (side) vision.
+The macula makes it possible to see in great detail while the rest of the retina provides peripheral (side) vision.

-There is a very high concentration of cone photoreceptor cells in the center of the macula — in an even smaller spot called the fovea centralis.
-These "cone" cells are responsible for our ability to see fine details and our color vision.
+There is a very high concentration of cone photoreceptor cells in the macula, which are responsible for our color vision and our ability to see fine details.

-The macula (specifically, the fovea within the macula) is the only area of the retina where 20/20 vision is attainable and where color and fine detail can be distinguished.
+The macula (specifically, the fovea) is the only area of the retina where 20/20 vision is attainable and where color and fine detail can be distinguished.

 Consequently, the macula is responsible for enabling the sharp visual detail that's so important for activities like driving, recognizing faces, watching TV, using a computer and engaging in all other visual tasks that require an ability to see details.

 SEE RELATED: Commotio Retinae

 Conditions that affect the macula and cause vision loss include:

 Age-related macular degeneration.
 Macular degeneration (AMD) is an age-related deterioration of the macula and the leading cause of permanent vision loss for people ages 50 and older.